 This area includes the strength of your foundation in scientific knowledge, the level of your curiosity, your study skills, and your critical thinking skills.
 It might also include your commitment to excellence, which may be reflected in your grades, GRE or MCAT scores, or other areas of your life.

 The admissions committee will be evaluating your maturity, emotional stability, and ability to use good judgment in high-stress environments.
 The level of your communication skills and confidence in interpersonal interactions will also factor into its decision.
 Discussing distinctive experiences that reveal your personality as well as how you demonstrate these crucial attributes will help you set yourself apart from other applicants.

 Since there is a lack of diversity in PA programs, as revealed in the CASPA applicant data, programs are trying to improve in this area by selecting students from culturally diverse backgrounds and underrepresented ethnicities.
 They are also looking for students from medically underserved areas.
 Diversity can be represented by ethnicity, age, sexuality, socio-economic status, academic interests, and life experience, among others.

 << LISTEN TO THE PODCAST: Different Dimensions of Diversity >>

 Since PA programs are committed to training and graduating students who will become community leaders and healthcare providers, they will be looking for students who demonstrate a strong sense of responsibility to helping others and serving the community.
 Be honest in representing the depth of your commitment to helping others and the impact you have had through your activities and community service.

 In addition to evaluating your knowledge of the healthcare field and the PA profession, PA program selection committees want to see your potential in the areas of collaboration, mentorship, and lifelong learning.
-Demonstrating your characteristics in these areas in your application essays would be strategic.
+It will be important to demonstrate your strengths in these areas in your application essays.